-Pittsburgh synagogue massacre suspect enters not guilty plea
+Amid Pittsburgh funerals, synagogue suspect pleads not guilty

 “They were just wonderful, graceful people,” Siriano said.

-Services were due to be held in the afternoon for Richard Gottfried, 65, a dentist who shared a practice with his wife, Peg, and was an avid Steelers fan.
+Friends and family lined up in the afternoon to pay their respects at the funeral for Richard Gottfried, 65, a dentist who shared a practice with his wife, Peg.

+Dr. Jane Segal, a dentist who graduated from the University of Pittsburgh a year ahead of Gottfried, said he was a “wonderful man and a wonderful dentist.”

 Prosecutors have said they will seek the death penalty against Bowers.